 For our analysis, we assume that there is a group A of k players in a coalition, and a group B of n - k other players not in the coalition.
 To these n - k players, there appear to be n identical players in the auction.
-The coalition players behave according to this simple rule: if a coalition member is leading the auction then other coalition members will not try to outbid him.
-Otherwise, they bid as usual.
-Should the coalition win the auction both the proceeds and the expenses shall be equally shared between the its members.
+Again, the coalition players bid as usual, provided a coalition member is not the leader.
+Proceeds and expenses are shared equally between coalition members.